 Driven both by tax incentives and state renewable portfolio standards, rapid development of wind power has pushed topics such as resource integration, power system flexibility, and marketing and scheduling practices to the forefront of conversations in the region by power system operators, electric utilities, independent power producers, power traders, and government agencies.
-The Council will address these issues as it begins work this year on the Seventh Northwest Power Plan.
+The Council is addressingwill address these issues as it begins work this year on the Seventh Northwest Power Plan, which we expect to complete in late 2015.